benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 ### Do React have component instance concept?
 When placing a component in different place, all of them keep their own states.
 That means React manage defferent instances of the component.

+### We usually use `Array.map()` to list content component in React.
+This require mark `key` prop for every list component.
+When causing re-render, `Array.map()` will run and recaculate all the list components.
+In this situation, the List component still can use useState() to store it's states!
+It just like other components, in re-render, React won't remove it and create a new component, React still keep state snapshot of the list component.